 The three returned energized and committed to improving the lives of women and their families and began to explore how to bring their idea to life.
 Grown out of their passion to make a difference as well as their diverse professional experience in health care, life sciences, procurement and people development, the Kahawa Foundation became a reality.

 WHY CERVICAL CANCER?

 In Tanzania, cervical cancer is the 1st most common female cancer in women aged 15 to 44 years old and the 1st leading cause of cancer-related deaths among Tanzanian women.
 However, cervical cancer is preventable through regular screening and treatment.

 The Coffee Connection

-In its first year of operation, the Kahawa Foundation ("Kahawa" means coffee in Swahili), created partnerships with Mountanos Family Coffee and Tea in Petaluma, California as well Pepal, based in the U.K. They imported 3,000 pounds of choice arabica beans from the Muleba district, and with the help of Mountanos, developed their signature Muleba Blend.
-Bon Appétit also partnered with Kahawa to sponsor coffee sales in local campus cafeterias and coffee shops.
-By the end of 2017, Kahawa had raised more than $40,000.
+In its first year of operation, the Kahawa Foundation ("Kahawa" means coffee in Swahili), created partnerships with Mountanos Family Coffee and Tea in Petaluma, California, as well Pepal, based in the U.K. They first imported 3,000 pounds of choice arabica beans from the Muleba district, and with the help of Mountanos, developed their signature Muleba Blend.

 Together with our roasting partner, Mountanos Family Coffee & Tea Co., we work directly with local coffee cooperatives in the Muleba District of Tanzania to bring you a new blend of spectacular coffee grown along the shores of Lake Victoria.
 Introducing the new single origin Tanzania - Kahawa Uzima.
 The medium roast brings out notes of raspberry, orange zest, and caramel.